elk-bloom/dwarf-fortress-personality-quiz/AWS_SETUP_AND_MANUAL_DOCKER_DEPLOY_GUIDE.md

     ```bash
     aws ecs --profile <your-profile> register-task-definition --cli-input-json file://<path-to-task-definition>.json
     ```

-14. Create Services that run your task definitions.
-Adjust json inputs as needed based on the task definitions.
-    Without Service Connect:
+14. Create a Cloud Map Services if you will be using Service Connect.
     ```bash
+    aws servicediscovery --profile <your-profile> create-service --name <service-name> --namespace-id <your-namespace-id> --region <your-aws-region>
+    # list all the services in the namespace and record the IDs if they are necessary
+    aws servicediscovery --profile <your-profile> --region <your-aws-region> --filters Name=NAMESPACE_ID,Values=<your-namespace-id>
+    ```

+15. Create ECS Services that run your task definitions.
+Adjust json inputs as needed based on the task definitions and Cloud Map Services, if used.
+    ```bash
     aws ecs --profile <your-profile> create-service --cluster <your-cluster> --cli-input-json file://<path-to-service-inputs-file>.json
     ```

-15. TODO: Configure a load balancer if required and update your services to use it.
+16. TODO: Configure a load balancer if required and update your services to use it.